fendit/BES/README.md

-#Behavioural Science: Implication and Application
+# Behavioural Science: Implication and Application

-#The code here is to my assignment answer

-#However, take it at your own risk

-#The assignment is about Schelling's model of segregration' (Schelling)
+The code here is to my assignment answer.
+The assignment is about Schelling's model of segregration' (Schelling).
+However, take it at your own risk.

+Here are four variables:
+1. Tolerance level (Tolerance)
+1. Different proportions (Different_prop)
+1. Larger Neighbourhood (LargeNeighbourhood)
-#Here are four variables: Tolerance level (Tolerance), Different proportions (Different_prop), Larger Neighbourhood (LargeNeighbourhood), Adjacent Neighbours (AdjacentNeighbours)
+1. Adjacent Neighbours (AdjacentNeighbours)